Hsiaok-225/blog/blog/2024-02-24-performance/index.md

 ![first-content-on-scren](./images/first-content-on-screen.png)

-### Server Side Render

-To speed up the FCP, we utilize Next.js **Server Side Render for pre-rendering HTML** instead of a SPA like React since the page content must be rendered after JavaScript execution

 ### Allow the browser to start rendering as soon as possible

 First we need to know when does the browser begin rendering, the answer is after the browser begins parsing HTML, **it starts rendering only after the critical CSS resources have been loaded**.